UML-Cyber-Security/CCDC_Practice_Infrastructure/README.md

 ## Table of Contents (TOPICS)
 * TBD

-## OpenProject
+## Taiga
-We are using OpenProject to preform some level of Task Management and tracking, please refer to the relevant documentation in the [Task-Management-Workflow/OpenProject](./Task-Managment-Workflow/OpenProject/OpenProject.md) directory.
+We are using Taiga to preform some level of Task Management and tracking, please refer to the relevant documentation in the [Admin/Task-Management-Workflow/Taiga](./Admin/Task-Managment-Workflow/Taiga) directory.
 This is likely going to evolve and change as time progresses!

-The old documentation in the [Task-Management-Workflow/Taiga](./Task-Managment-Workflow/Taiga/) directory may still be relevant but not in a direct manner.
+You should make an account on [tree.taiga.io](https://tree.taiga.io/), notify one of the team memebers so you can be added to the [project](https://tree.taiga.io/project/daintyjet-ccdc2025/timeline).